ZiadMohamedxx/Computer-Organization-Project/README.md

 # MIPS Datapath Implementation Using Verilog

 This project implements a simplified version of the **MIPS datapath** using Verilog HDL, excluding the control unit.
-It was developed as part of the Computer Organization (CS223) course by Ziad Mohamed and Mohamed Hesham.
+It was developed as part of the Computer Organization (CS223) course by Ziad Mohamed, Mohamed Hesham, Nada Emad and Youssef Abdelrahem.

 The design follows a behavioral modeling approach and focuses on manually simulating different MIPS instruction types (R-type, I-type, and branching) through a custom testbench.